The role of disorder in the synthesis of metastable zinc zirconium nitrides: Results

+It is still not understood, for a given system, whether the DFT ground state will ultimately be synthesizable as a sputtered thin film or whether a higher-energy polymorph will crystallize instead, and in each case why or why not.
+Modeling sputtering from first principles is computationally difficult (e.g. time-dependent or Monte Carlo simulations), and is further complicated since sputtered films tend to decompose before equilibrium is reached.
+The computational analysis herein seeks to contextualize our experimental findings by approximating whether metastable states could be accessible experimentally using non-equilibrium synthesis techniques such as sputtering.
+These computational methods and the following discussion are \textit{not} aimed to show that WS cannot be synthesized --- it may very well be possible to synthesize WS under different conditions --- but rather, we provide a rationale for why metastable phases have been stabilized under these experimental conditions.

+It has previously been shown that treating a spectrum of structures generated by random structure sampling\cite{pickard2011ab} as a proper statistical ensemble can determine the experimental realizability of metastable crystalline polymorphs phases (e.g. MgO, ZnO, \ce{SnO2}, and Si)\cite{stevanovic2016sampling, jones2017polymorphism} as well as the structural features of glasses.\cite{jones2020glassy} Here, 5,000 \ce{ZnZrN2} RSL structures are generated with random structure sampling, and the resulting spectrum of polymorph structures is split into prototype classes with the same underlying space group (see SM).
+Next, the ensemble probability $P_k$ of every individual class is evaluated as:

-where $k$ represents different prototype classes, $n$ counts different polymorph structures within a given prototype class, $\omega_n$ is the frequency of occurrence of a structure $n$ belonging to the class $k$, and $\epsilon_n$ is the total energy normalized per atom evaluated relative to the ground state structure.
-Lastly, $\Xi_k$ and $\Xi$ are the partial and the full partition functions respectively; the former pertaining only to the $k$-class of structures with the same underlying space group, while the latter is evaluated for the entire set of structures obtained from the random sampling.
+where $k$ represents different prototype classes, $n$ counts polymorph structures within a given class, $\omega_n$ is the frequency of occurrence of a structure $n$ belonging to class $k$, $E_{\mathrm{hull,}n}$ is the formation energy per atom relative to the ground state, and $T_\mathrm{eff}$ is the effective temperature (see \autoref{eq:free-energies} below). $\Xi_k$ and $\Xi$ are the partial and the full partition functions, respectively.
+The former pertains only to the $k$-class of structures, while the latter is evaluated for all RSL structures.
+We use the ``$\approx$'' symbol to emphasize that the ensemble probabilities from \autoref{eq:prob} are the approximate versions of the true ensemble probabilities (only configurational degrees of freedom are sampled).
+All of the approximations adopted in the polymorph sampler approach are discussed and analyzed at length by Jones and Stevanoviç.\cite{jones2020glassy}